Meet Our Team

-John Westmoreland is a professional musician, songwriter and healing sound practitioner based in the piedmont of NC.
-He grew up playing blues, folk and rock and went on to study jazz and classical composition at Berklee College of Music where he was a recipient of the BEST scholarship.
+Based in the piedmont of NC, John grew up playing blues, folk and rock and went on to study jazz and classical composition at Berklee College of Music where he was a recipient of the BEST scholarship.
 In 2011 he became a founding member and lead guitarist for the West-African fusion band Kaira Ba, and in 2018 his new group Westmoreland released a debut album of original songs called "Cast Fire."
 Aside from performing and teaching John has a passion for exploring music as a spiritual process to facilitate healing and deep relaxation.
 In 2013 he received an Emerging Artists Grant from the Durham Arts Council to travel abroad to study shamanic musical traditions of the Amazon Jungle and the Andes mountains of Peru.
 Since then he has provided music for yoga and meditation, healing sound for acupuncture, and music relaxation sessions in memory care facilities.

 He currently plays music for hospital patients as part of UNC Hospital’s Door to Door music program and works with Cathy Brooksie Edwards in the Heart to Heart program offering integrative, holistic healing sessions to individuals and family members of those diagnosed with terminal illness'.
 John's approach to music is intuitive and seeks to create a sacred soundscape/container for experiencing deeper connection within ourselves and to the world we inhabit.

 He believes music to be a powerful medicine that can offer healing to the mind, body, and spirit.